-The level of players' experience across all teams and editions since 2006 has increased as evidenced by the rising average age of players.
-The overall average age for the 2006 competition was 22.2 years; by the AFC Women's Asian Cup India 2022TM, it stood at 25.5 years.
+The level of players' experience across all teams and editions since 2006 has increased as evidenced by the rising average age of players over the last 15 years.
+The overall average age for the 2006 competition was 22.2 years; by the AFC Women's Asian Cup Jordan 2018[TM], it stood at 24.8 years.
 Asian women's teams are getting more experienced in recent years, and this should bode well for the future and when facing competition from other Continents.

 One MA deserves signalling out: the Hong Kong FA.
 Despite being rather behind on some quantitative measures, the HKFA historically represents some of the smallest numbers of registered players, who have scored only 26 goals over 14 final tournaments until the qualifying phases were introduced in 2006.
 The change in format was certainly not kind to the Hong Kong FA, which has not since qualified for a final tournament.
-However, only five teams have played more final round matches than Hong Kong: Japan (78), China PR (70), Thailand (63), Chinese Taipei (59) and DPR Korea (53) who have played just one more match.
+However, only four teams have played more final round matches than Hong Kong: Japan (78), China PR (70), Thailand (63) and Chinese Taipei (59), with DPR Korea playing an equal number (53).
 The small, port-based MA has hosted the event more times (four) than any of its fellow AFC MAs and the Hong Kong FA is the only AFC MA to have participated in every edition since 1975.
 Having organised the first edition under the aegis of the Hong Kong Ladies FA and supported by Henry Fok's Hong Kong FA, they have contributed proportionately more than any other AFC MA.
 Hong Kong is also home to Asia's 'godmother of women's football': Veronica Chan who has done as much as anyone to grow the game across the Continent since she revived the ALFC in 1974.
 She remembers that 'Lots of girls liked to play football back then and it was not very organised, so I decided to help develop the game in Hong Kong and Asia'.
 It is impossible to argue with the results of her life's work.
 Going forward, she can only be pleased with how the competition has developed and its potential for expansion.

-On the heels of the 1995 FIFA Women's World CupTM, the FIFA News headline was 'The Future is Feminine'.
+On the heels of the 1995 FIFA Women's World Cup[TM], the FIFA News headline was 'The Future is Feminine'.
 Just a few years later, when the AFC launched its Vision Asia development programme in 2003, it came with the tagline 'The Future is Asia'.
 Perhaps the time has come for a fusion of those two ideas.
 Indeed, the future is both Asian and feminine.
-After 20 editions, the AFC Women's Asian CupTM, the future of Asian women's football remains brighter than ever.The Continent can rest assured that, for the AFC, the development of the women's game is without a doubt 'Our Goal for All'.
+With the 20th edition of the AFC Women's Asian Cup[TM] about to kick off in India, the future of Asian women's football remains brighter than ever.
+The Continent can rest assured that, for the AFC, the development of the women's game is without a doubt 'Our Goal for All'.

 YEAR HOST MA WINNER

-1975 Hong Kong FA New Zealand mile discusses Post Mana
+1975 Hong Kong FA New Zealand NUM SUR AND

-1977 Chinese Taipei FA Chinese Taipei 3
+1977 Chinese Taipei FA Chinese Taipei Ş

-1980 All India FF Chinese Taipei Ş
+1980 All India FF Chinese Taipei S

-1981 Hong Kong FA Chinese Taipei 8
+1981 Hong Kong FA Chinese Taipei Ş

-1983 FA Thailand Thailand a
+1983 FA Thailand Thailand

-1986 Hong Kong FA China PR
+1986 Hong Kong FA China PR 6

-1989 Hong Kong FA China PR (3)
+1989 Hong Kong FA China PR Ô

-1991 Japan FA China PR
+1991 Japan FA China PR 6

 1993 FA Malaysia China PR 6

-1995 FA Malaysia China PR
+1995 FA Malaysia China PR 6

-1997 China FA China PR
+1997 China FA China PR 6

-1999 Philippine FF China PR
+1999 Philippine FF China PR 6

-2001 Chinese Taipei FA DPR Korea •
+2001 Chinese Taipei FA DPR Korea

-2003 FA Thailand DPR Korea •
+2003 FA Thailand DPR Korea

-2006 FF Australia China PR
+2006 FF Australia China PR 8

-2008 Vietnam FF DPR Korea 5
+2008 Vietnam FF DPR Korea 3

-2010 China FA Australia & ENGRAPE
+2010 China FA Australia

-2014 Vietnam FF Japan WAST
+2014 Vietnam FF Japan 374

-2018 Jordan FA Japan 37A
+2018 Jordan FA Japan JEAN

-2022 All India FF China PR
+2022 All India FF